ulissigroup/amptorch/README.md

 as shown in `examples/GMP/GMP_example.py`

 #### lmdb as Database Management Solution for Large Dataset
-For AMPtorch to be compatible to train with large datasets such as [Open Catalyst Project](https://github.com/Open-Catalyst-Project/baselines), we leverage `lmdb`, a Btree-based database management library, to resolve possible memory issues when it comes to loading and training.
+For AmpTorch to be compatible to train with large datasets such as [Open Catalyst Project](https://github.com/Open-Catalyst-Project/baselines), we leverage `lmdb`, a Btree-based database management library, to resolve possible memory issues when it comes to loading and training.
 It can be used in either full- or partial-cache fashion depending on whether the dataset can be fit into RAM altogether.

 Examples can be found in: